SELINA-team/SELINA.R/README.md

                               path_out,
                               outprefix = 'demo',
                               disease = FALSE,
-                              mode = 'single',
                               cell_cutoff = 5,
                               prob_cutoff = 0.9)
 ```

 This step will output eight files in the predict\_output folder.
-Note
-that if the input is a cluster level matrix, then the last four files
-will not be generated.
 1\. `demo_predictions.txt` : predicted cell type for each cell in the
 query data.
 2\. `demo_probability.txt` : probability of cells predicted as each of